 - Remedial courses are not accepted for college credit, but may fulfill prerequisites. - Common numbered courses will transfer as a direct equivalent course if LRSC offers the course; or will be applied to General Education subject area requirements.
 Otherwise, the course will transfer as a general education elective credit(s). - North Dakota University System (NDUS) institutions streamlined the transfer process with the General Education Requirement Transfer Agreement (GERTA).
 The GERTA guide is available online at www.ndus.edu. - Credits from institutions on the quarter system will be converted to semester hour credits. - Credit by examination, life experience, or any credit awarded by another institution will be excluded in transfer credit evaluations.
-(Additional documentation must be provided for evaluation.) - Graduate level courses, as defined on the transferring institution's transcript legend, will not be considered for transfer. - Students intending to graduate from LRSC must earn their final 15 semester hours of credit at LRSC.

-Transfer credits will not be included in the student's institutional or cumulative GPA at LRSC.
+(Additional documentation must be provided for evaluation.) - Students who transfer in a completed passport from the Interstate Passport Network will not have to repeat or take additional courses to satisfy lower division general education requirements. - Graduate level courses, as defined on the transferring institution's transcript legend, will not be considered for transfer. - Students intending to graduate from LRSC must earn their final 15 semester hours of credit at LRSC. - Transfer credits will not be included in the student's institutional or cumulative GPA at LRSC.